 The study was conducted between February and April 2016.
 Two hundred and sixteen Chilean Horse stallions were evaluated, from 5 to 20 years old, which correspond to all the stallions participating in the 2016 Chilean rodeo qualifying rounds and National Championship.
 All these stallions were considered elite horses for participating in the high classes.
-Individual identification of stallions participating in each event was taken from the website of the Chilean Rodeo Federation.
-The owner or rider of each stallion was consulted personally for: name and age of the stallion and if it was unilaterally castrated.
+Individual identification of stallions participating in each event was taken from the website1 of the Chilean Rodeo Federation.
+The owner or rider of each stallion and if it was unilaterally castrated.
 If the stallion